Witiko/scm-at-arqmath3/paper/presentation.md

 global representations from our language models:

-- For our `word2vec` models, we extracted token vectors from the input and output matrices and averaged them to produce global token embeddings.
+- For our `word2vec` models, we extracted token vectors from the input and output matrices of the models.
+Then, we averaged the input and output vectors to produce global token embeddings.

-- For our deep transformer models, we decontextualized their contextual token embeddings [@stefanik2021regemt, Section 3.2] on the sentences from our text + LaTeX dataset in order to obtain global token embeddings.
+- For our deep transformer models, we *decontextualized* their contextual token embeddings [@stefanik2021regemt, Section 3.2] in order to obtain global token embeddings.
+We ded this by taking the average of all contextual embeddings for a token in the sentences from our text + LaTeX dataset.

 Then, we produced two types of token similarity matrices: